bobleesj/nelder-mead-force-field-optimizer/README.md

 ## 1. Overview
 In the Spring 2023 IS semester, the primary goal of the project was to implement a gradient-free optimization algorithm.
 To accomplish this, a Python script was created to implement the algorithm, and additional Python scripts were developed to apply the Nelder-Mead simplex search algorithm for determining the optimal positions of atoms.
 The objective function to be minimized incorporated both the Leonard Jones potential and Ferguson's flexible water model.

-The report is organized into three sections.
-The first section offers an overview of the Nelder-Mead algorithm, while the second and third sections delve into the application of the Nelder-Mead algorithm for finding the global minimum of Leonard Jones potential cluster systems for 2 to 5 atoms and the global minimum of water clusters with 2 molecules using Ferguson's flexible water model, respectively.
-The final section examines the process of performing rigid-body optimization for a system of two water molecules by doubling the bond and angle constants.
+The report is organized into four sections.
+The first section offers an overview of the Nelder-Mead algorithm, while the second and third sections delve into the application of the Nelder-Mead algorithm for finding the global minima of Leonard-Jones potential cluster systems for 2 to 5 atoms and the global minimum of water clusters with 2 molecules using Ferguson's flexible water model, respectively.
+The final section examines the process of performing rigid-body optimization for a system of two water molecules.

 ## 2. Introduction to Nelder-Mead Algorithm
 The Nelder-Mead optimization algorithm, also known as the "simplex method," is a popular optimization method for multidimensional unconstrained problems.
 It is based on the geometric transformations of a simplex, which is a polytope with N+1 vertices in N-dimensional space.
 The algorithm uses four main operations to move the simplex: `reflection`, `expansion`, `contraction`, and `shrink`.
 These operations are used to explore the search space and find the minimum of a function.

 The goal is to make the simplex smaller and explore the search space near the best vertex more closely.
 The Nelder-Mead algorithm iteratively applies these operations until a stopping criterion is met, such as a maximum number of iterations or a predefined tolerance level.
-The method is relatively easy to implement, and it can be effective for finding local minima in problems with few dimensions.
+The method is relatively easy to implement, and it can be effective for finding local minima in problems with low dimensions.
 The following diagram illustrates the search patterns for the minimum based on the set of moves described earlier.

 <img src="./img/nelder_mead.gif" alt="drawing" width="500"/>